darwindarak/PotentialFlow.jl/docs/src/manual/quickstart.md

 # [Getting Started](@id getting-started)

-This getting started guide will introduce the main components of **VortexModel.jl**.
+This getting started guide will introduce the main components of **PotentialFlow.jl**.
 The code examples here should be directly copy-paste-able into the Julia REPL (even with the `julia>` prompt and sample results).

 ```@meta